ayaz-amin/ayaz-amin.github.io/_posts/2025-7-19-Statistically-Grounded-Generative-Adversarial-Networks.md

 - Sharp and diverse samples
 - No noticeable mode collapse (even under reverse KL)

-Just by looking at the samples, it seems that the presence of entropy in reverse KL doesn't really encourage sample diversity, although a proper log likelihood estimate would be needed in order to quantify this — perhaps by training both generators with normalizing flows.
+Just by looking at the samples, it seems that the presence of entropy in reverse KL doesn't really encourage greater sample diversity compared to the $$\alpha → 0$$ divergence, although a proper log likelihood estimate would be needed in order to quantify this — perhaps by training both generators with normalizing flows.

 What stood out most was the clarity and stability this perspective gave me.
 I wasn't playing with any heuristics, but optimizing well-defined divergences with known statistical meaning.